Winter Uniform- Oct Half-term to Easter Summer Uniform - Easter to Oct Half-term

-The Governors require all pupils to wear the distinctive school uniform.
-This helps to create a feeling of belonging - children can take pride in being a part of SS.
+The school has adopted a uniform policy which has been ratified by the governing body.
+Our distinctive school uniform helps to create a feeling of belonging - children can take pride in being a part of SS.
 John and Monica's family when they wear it.
 It also has a practical side, in that, uniform clothes are made to last leaving the children's better clothes for home use.
-These are the Governors detailed requirements:
+Branded uniform does NOT need to be worn.
+As a sustainable school, we encourage uniform to be recycled.

 - Grey skirt, pinafore or trousers